 I visited Teufelsberg on a Thursday morning and there were just a handful of other people here.

 At first, I wandered through what looked like several levels of an abandoned warehouse, all covered in graffiti.
-On the top level were several of the radomes, now missing panels, the remains covered in colorful graffiti.
+On the top level were several of the radomes, now covered in colorful graffiti.

 The views out to Berlin are nice, but one thing that is apparent is just how far away from the city center Teufelsberg sits.
 It did feel like I was far away from the city.

 You can see Teufelsberg from the Berlin city center on a clear day.
 Late in the day, while Tim and I toured the Reichstag building, we could see the old, white domes of Teufelsberg, way off the distance.
 Even from the Berlin city center it looks just as eerie as when I was right here, walking through it.And yes, it is eerie.
 It made my skin crawl a little too, and I am not exactly sure why.